 The ToBeoneer Aluminum desktop cell phone stand is the ultimate in sturdy simplicity.
 There are no hinges or moving parts to wear or fail, and as you get only one phone viewing angle and one phone viewing height setting, you won't get "decision fatigue" from adjusting your phone position.
 This is simply one piece of aluminum bent and machined to hold your phone up and in view.
 The cutouts both lighten it and route your charging and/or headphone cord out of the way.
 Its initial purchase price is among the lowest in our selection, and the sturdy, simple construction should amortize that low cost over its lifetime.

 You can't fold this thing up for stowage, nor can you make any adjustments.
 We found the display angle to be just right for most desk/tabletop work but found ourselves wishing for a flatter angle view when reading recipes in the kitchen or watching how-to videos at the garage workbench.
 We also hoped for a steeper viewing angle when lying on the couch, catching a few videos.
-A fixed angle like this one will be optimized only for desktop use, but you will likely use it in other settings.
+A fixed angle like this one will be optimized only for desktop use, but you may likely use it in other settings.

 The Lamicall Adjustable Foldable impressed us with its compact, folded profile, rubberized base and backing, and range of adjustability.
 We appreciated its versatility in that it could hold both a phone and a tablet with ease.
 This is our go-to for travel because of its simplicity and foldable design.
 It's also super easy to use with headphones or while charging your phone.